-(i) Guidelines on reporting fraud or breach of law.
+9.2.9 Guidelines on reporting fraud or breach of law.

-The Company has defined measures and procedures for the management to report to the Board of Directors and Audit Committee immediately in an occurence of fraud or suspected fraud or a breach of laws, or other unusual actions, which may significantly affect the reputation and financial position of the company.
+The Company has defined measures and procedures for the management to report to the Board of Directors and Audit Committee immediately in an occurence of fraud or suspected fraud or a breach of laws, or other unusual actions, which may significantly affect the reputation and financial position of the Company.
 The fraudulence includes: